osmosis-labs/mesh-security/docs/ibc/Serializability.md

 A [Two-Phase Commit](https://en.m.wikipedia.org/wiki/Two-phase_commit_protocol) requires significant communication between the nodes, and is not suitable for an IBC system.
-For our purposed, we can look at the basic requirements of [Atomic Commits](https://en.m.wikipedia.org/wiki/Atomic_commit):
+For our purpose, we can look at the basic requirements of [Atomic Commits](https://en.m.wikipedia.org/wiki/Atomic_commit):

 > In the field of computer science, an atomic commit is an operation that applies a set of distinct changes as a single operation.
 If the changes are applied, then the atomic commit is said to have succeeded.
 If there is a failure before the atomic commit can be completed, then all of the changes completed in the atomic commit are reversed.
 This ensures that the system is always left in a consistent state